 Leith pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Leith is medium; cypress and grass are medium.
-Tomorrow (26 June 2026) levels are similar - cypress declining, grass declining.
+Today (16 July) pollen in Leith is medium; grass is medium; cypress is low.
+Tomorrow (17 July 2026) levels are similar - cypress remains low, grass declining.
 Over the following five days cypress and grass will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app